Mark the date: Sussex Prairies Garden, 4 September

 - HOLLY BELL – wheel-thrown functional ceramics including jugs, tea-sets and planters. www.hollybell.co.uk

 And many, many more – a great chance to source some amazing plants and artifacts for you, your house and your garden!
 For more information visit www.sussexprairies.co.ukLost the plot.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.